-Force against extension graphs for metals, polymers (polythene and rubber) and glassy substances.
+Force against extension graphs for metals, rubber and glassy substances.

-Hooke's law, elastic limit, yield point and breaking point are included.
+Hooke's law, proportionality limit, elastic limit, yield point and breaking point are included.
 Elastic and plastic behaviour should be discussed.

-Knowledge of experimental work with metals and rubber is expected.
+Knowledge of experimental work with metals and

+rubber is expected.

 Stress, strain and Young's modulus.

-Knowledge of an experiment to determine Young's modulus for a long wire is expected.
+Knowledge of an experiment to determine Young's modulus of a metal in the form of a long wire is expected.